-Andrew Arnott is EVP, Head of Wealth and Asset Management, United States & Europe and President and Chief Executive Officer of John Hancock Investments.
-He is responsible for retail, retirement, and institutional asset management across all businesses and channels in these two key markets.
-Since 2012, Mr. Arnott has led all aspects of John Hancock Investments' business, from investments, sales, marketing, finance, and product development to operations and technology.
-He also serves as Trustee and President of the trusts for the John Hancock Group of Funds, with general responsibility for overseeing day-to-day management of fund business and operations, serving as Chief Executive Officer of all funds, acting as liaison between management and the funds' Board of Trustees, and presiding over Trustee and shareholder meetings.
-In his prior position as Executive Vice President and Head of Investment Management Services, Mr. Arnott was responsible for developing and managing a global network of subadvisor asset management relationships across the John Hancock Investments and Manulife platforms in the United States and Asia.
+Andrew Arnott is Head of Wealth and Asset Management, United States & Europe and President and Chief Executive Officer of John Hancock Investment Management (a company of Manulife Investment Management).
+He is responsible for retail, retirement, and institutional asset management across all businesses and channels.
+He has more than 25 years of experience in the asset management industry.
+Since 2012, Mr. Arnott has led all aspects of John Hancock Investment Management's business, from investments, sales, marketing, finance, and product development to operations and technology.
+In 2014, Mr. Arnott was appointed President of the John Hancock funds, with general responsibility for overseeing day-to-day management of fund business and operations, serving as Chief Executive Officer of all funds, acting as liaison between management and the funds' Board of Trustees, and presiding over Trustee and shareholder meetings.
+In addition, Mr. Arnott is a member of the Board of Directors of Manulife Investment Management I PLC, as well as Manulife Investment Management II ICAV, through which Manulife Investment Management offers UCITS funds to investors in Europe and Latin America.
+In his prior position as Executive Vice President and Chief Operating Officer of Investment Management Services, Mr. Arnott was responsible for developing and managing the network of subadvisor asset management relationships across the John Hancock and Manulife platforms in the United States and Asia.

 Mr. Arnott holds a B.S. in Business Administration from Boston University and an M.S. in Finance from Northeastern University.
 He holds FINRA Series 6, 7, 24, and 63 licenses.
-Mr. Arnott also serves on the Board for the Boys & Girls Clubs of Boston, the Board of Directors for The Boston Foundation, the Board of the Mt.
-Mansfield Winter Academy, and the ICI Board of Governors.
+Mr. Arnott also serves on the Boards of the Boys & Girls Clubs of Boston, The Boston Foundation, and the Mt.
+Mansfield Education Foundation.